tselane2110/stray-dogs-detection-system/README.md

 ## **III.
 Model Training**

-  * Download the dataset from the drive link
+  * Download the pre-processed dataset from the drive link
   * Upload it on Colab, or your own Drive.
-  * If you uploaded it on Drive, then mount your Google Drive in your Colab file, else just upload the dataset's zip file there (but it might take some time).
+  * If you uploaded it on Drive, then mount your Google Drive in your Colab file, else just upload the dataset's zip file on Colab (it might take some time).
   * Unzip the file using: <br>
      ```cmd
       !unzip <path_to_dataset.zip_file>